 The basis for NHR payments to LHNs in New South Wales was advised by the NSW Ministry of Health to be as follows:

-Basis used to determine NHR payments to Local Hospital Networks (LHNs) – New South Wales
+Basis used to determine NHR payments to LHNs – New South Wales

-Consistent with last year’s methodology and pursuant with the National Health Reform Agreement (the Agreement), the Ministry of Health has adopted the National Weighted Activity Unit (NWAU) as the currency for Activity-Based Funding with the applicable version being NWAU18, which is different from the previous year.
+Consistent with last year’s methodology and pursuant with the National Health Reform Agreement (the Agreement), the Ministry of Health has adopted the National Weighted Activity Unit (NWAU) as the currency for Activity-Based Funding (ABF) with the applicable version being NWAU19, which is different from the previous year.

-The Independent Hospital Pricing Authority (IHPA) has issued the National Efficient Cost (NEC18) funding model that applies to small regional and remote hospitals.
-However, NSW has introduced a better methodology to better account the significant challenges faced by small hospitals in rural settings and better integrate care between small regional and remote hospitals and ABF hospitals.
+The Independent Hospital Pricing Authority (IHPA) has issued the National Efficient Cost (NEC19) funding model that applies to small regional and remote hospitals.
+However, NSW has introduced an alternative methodology to better account the significant challenges faced by small hospitals in rural settings and better integrate care between small regional and remote hospitals and ABF hospitals.
+This model uses a fixed and variable cost approach to funding and is expected that similar approaches will be considered moving forward under the national model.
 The mechanics of the NSW funding model is used to determine the aggregate funding allocation to LHNs for these small hospitals within the NSW funding model parameters.

 Ensuring access to health services for local populations is a key objective of NSW health policy.
 The Health Services Act 1997 stipulates that in determining LHN budgets, the Minister have regard to the size and health needs of the local population and provision of services to residents outside the local area.
 Accordingly, targets are adjusted considering factors appropriate to each LHN and service type, rather than simple extrapolation from historical activity data.
 The factors considered are reviewed on an annual basis.